tldr-pages/tldr/pages/common/ybacklight.md

 > Manage screen backlight brightness.
 See also `xbacklight`.
 > More information: <https://github.com/pixelcmtd/ybacklight>.

-- Print short current brightness "/" short maximal brightness:
+- Print current brightness and maximal brightness, shortened and separated by a slash:

 `ybacklight Sc/Sm`